 Common Types of Distracted Driving

 There are many things that can result in distraction, and it is your job as a driver to avoid things that can cause your attention to waver.
-Common causes of distracted driving which should be avoided include things such as:
+Common causes of distracted driving include:

 - Eating or drinking